 The College has continued to invest in capital works which enhance the College estate and to allow the curriculum to develop in response to the identified local and regional priorities.
-Developments made during 2022/23 have created flexible learnings spaces supporting both taught groups and self-study for both FE and HE learners, with zones that include break out spaces, careers zones, and presentation facilities and can be used by staff, students, and employers.
-Redeveloped facilities such as the Peakman Study Centre in Redditch which was completed in 2022/23 and the All Saints Study Centre in Worcester which is currently undergoing further capital investment to provide spaces that will increase and improve facilities for guest speakers and facilities that will support us in creating stronger partnerships with employers.
+Developments made during 2023/24 have created flexible learnings spaces supporting both taught groups and self-study for both FE and HE learners, with zones that include break out spaces, careers zones, and presentation facilities and can be used by staff, students, and employers.
+These redeveloped facilities within Study Centres have improved facilities for guest speakers, specialist equipment and facilities that will support us in creating stronger partnerships with employers and industry.